 Vietnam is a country in Southeast East Asia known for its rich culture and history, beautiful natural landscapes, and delicious cuisine.
 Some of the things that Vietnam is famous for include:

-The Vietnam War: Vietnam is known for its role in the Vietnam War, which took place in the mid-20th century and involved the United States and other countries fighting against the communist North Vietnamese and Viet Cong forces.
+Vietnam is known for its role in the Vietnam-American War, which took place in the mid-20th century and involved the United States and other countries fighting against the communist North Vietnamese and Viet Cong forces.

 A tip: I recommend installing the Grab App on your phone.
-It is similar to Uber which will help you to order food, motorbike rides, or car rides without bargaining the prices.
+It is similar to Uber which will help you to order food, motorbike/taxi without bargaining the prices.
 You can use it to book a car from the Tan Son Nhat International airport in Ho Chi Minh City, and Noi Bai International Airport in Hanoi.

 1. Hanoi, capital city of Vietnam